 Threema is an end-to-end (E2E) encrypted mobile messaging app.
 Unlike so many other secure apps, this one doesn’t require you to enter an email address or phone number to create an account.
-This allows you to use the service with a very high level of anonymity.
+This allows you to use the service with a very high level of anonymity, making it perhaps the most private messenger of all.

 What can you do with this anonymous service?
 Text and voice messages?
 Of course.
 Voice and video calls?
 No problem.
 File transfers?
 Yeah, those too.
 And all of this is done end-to-end encrypted for excellent security.